YSocialTwin/YClient/README.md

 ![img_1.png](docs/Ysocial.png)

-YSocial is a client-server application that implements a digital twin of a microblogging platform using Large Language Models (LLMs).
+YSocial is a client-server application that implements a digital twin of an online social media platform using Large Language Models (LLMs).
 This project simulates a social media-like environment where agents are represented by LLMs, allowing for realistic and efficient interactions.

 This repository contains the code for the **client-side** of the application.